eladnava/pixelmate/README.md

 Pixelmate is designed to look and feel like the native Finder / Explorer for a familiar user experience:

-> **Note** Pixelmate is in its early days on Windows, and currently still follows the MacOS appearance, it will be made to look like Windows soon.

 ![Preview](public/screenshot.png)

 > **Note:** Pixelmate uses [ADB](https://developer.android.com/studio/command-line/adb.html) behind the scenes, requiring you to enable Developer Mode and USB Debugging on your phone.
 Check out [this guide](https://www.howtogeek.com/129728/how-to-access-the-developer-options-menu-and-enable-usb-debugging-on-android-4.2/) for detailed instructions.